sagrawalx/tallybot/README.md

 # Todo

-> I like this mysterious nature of tallybot honestly!
+> I like this mysterious nature of TallyBot honestly!
 It's like a minor god, to whom you have to pray properly! --Aranya Lahiri

 There are likely numerous problems.
 Here are some things that I'm aware of that can and should be done next: